 It varies.
 Acute stress may cause 1–2 days of fatigue, while chronic anxiety can lead to weeks or months of exhaustion without intervention.

 If anxiety begins to significantly interfere with your daily life, it may be time to seek professional help.
 Signs to watch for include persistent worry that feels uncontrollable, difficulty sleeping, or physical symptoms like headaches, muscle tension, or digestive issues.
-If you find yourself avoiding people, places, or activities due to fear or experiencing frequent panic attacks, reaching out to a mental health professional is crucial.
+If you find yourself avoiding people, places, or activities due to fear, or experiencing frequent panic attacks, it’s time to reach out to a mental health professional.

-Prolonged anxiety can take a toll on both your emotional and physical well-being, so addressing it early is essential.
-Therapists, counselors, or psychiatrists can provide tailored strategies, therapy, or medication to help you regain control and improve your quality of life.
-Remember, seeking help is a strong and positive step toward feeling better.
+Prolonged anxiety takes a toll on both your emotional and physical well-being, so addressing it early matters.
+Treatment for anxiety can include tailored strategies, therapy, or medication to help you regain control and improve your quality of life.

 Our team understands how chronic worry impacts your physical and emotional well-being.
 We offer evidence-based therapies to help you regain control.
 Whether you want to build coping skills, manage stress, or understand the root of your anxiety, we tailor our approach to meet your needs.

-Our intensive outpatient programs (IOP) and partial hospitalization programs (PHP) are designed to fit into busy lives without requiring you to step away from your daily responsibilities.
-We emphasize mindfulness, practical therapy modalities, and a holistic view of wellness so you can find balance and renewed energy.
-Contact Rockland Recovery Behavioral Health today at 855.520.0531 or by completing our online form to learn more.
+Our intensive outpatient program (IOP) and partial hospitalization program (PHP) are designed to fit into busy lives without requiring you to step away from your daily responsibilities.
+We emphasize mindfulness and practical therapy modalities so you can find balance and renewed energy.
+Contact Rockland Recovery Behavioral Health today at 855.520.0531, complete our online form, or verify your insurance online to learn more.